anyaevostinar/anyaevostinar.github.io/classes/257-w26/patching-guide.md

 * `app.test_client()`: This acts as a "browser in a box."
 It lets you trigger routes and inspect the response (status codes, headers, and body) without actually starting a web server on a port.
 * **Patching the Instance**: In the previous section, I patched the class (`records.Database`).
 Here, I patched the method of an already existing instance (`app.ds.get_pokemon_by_name`).
 This is often easier because you aren't messing with the constructor logic and it is ideal to patch as close to the function that you are testing as possible.
 * **Response Decoding**: Flask `response.data` returns bytes.
 To compare it to a string, you’ll usually need to call `.decode('utf-8')`.

+## For More
+There is a lot more that you can do with Mock and patch, and the best place to learn more is the Python documentation:
+* [patch start and stop](https://docs.python.org/3/library/unittest.mock.html#patch-methods-start-and-stop) - if you want to get rid of repetitive patching of the database
+* [Quick Guide](https://docs.python.org/3/library/unittest.mock.html#quick-guide) - for more how how Mock and MagicMock actually work